Line 3 Scarborough: Operations

-The TTC operates five to six trains on the line with each train consisting of four cars.
-There are 28 cars in the Line 3 fleet.
+The TTC operated five to six trains on the line with each train consisting of four cars.
+There were 28 cars in the Line 3 fleet.

-Line 3 trains can switch directions only at the ends of the line as there are no intermediate crossovers between the two termini.
-Thus, there can be no short turns on Line 3.
+Line 3 trains could switch directions only at the ends of the line as there were no intermediate crossovers between the two termini.
+Thus, there could be no short turns on Line 3.

 In winter, during heavy snow or freezing rain, the TTC previously ran "storm trains" overnight on Line 3 to keep power rails clear of ice, and apply anti-freeze to the power rail once freezing rain starts.
 However, since the winter of 2018–2019, the TTC decided to change its procedures for Line 3.
-Thus, about two hours before an expected storm, the TTC may decide to shut down Line 3 and replace it with bus service.
+Thus, about two hours before an expected storm, the TTC may have decided to shut down Line 3 and replace it with bus service.
 Just before the storm of February 2, 2022, the TTC replaced all Line 3 trains with 25 buses.

-The Scarborough line's S-series ICTS trains are stored and serviced at the small McCowan Yard, located east of McCowan station.
-Basic maintenance is performed in this yard; for more extensive work, the cars are taken to the subway's Greenwood Yard by truck, given the train's different track gauge and propulsion system.
+The Scarborough line's S-series ICTS trains were stored and serviced at the small McCowan Yard, located east of McCowan station.
+Basic maintenance was performed in this yard; for more extensive work, the cars were taken to Line 2's Greenwood Yard by truck, given the train's different track gauge and propulsion system.

 Future

 After studying the revitalization and expansion of Line 3 in 2006, its replacement with alternate transit (light rail versus subway) became a subject of debate in the late 2000s.
-As of April 2019, there are plans to replace Line 3 with the three-stop Scarborough Subway Extension of Line 2 from Kennedy station to Sheppard Avenue, with intermediate stops at Lawrence Avenue and Scarborough Town Centre.
+As of April 2019, there were plans to replace Line 3 with the three-stop Scarborough subway extension of Line 2 from Kennedy station to Sheppard Avenue, with intermediate stops at Lawrence Avenue and Scarborough Town Centre.
 With an estimated completion between 2029 and 2030, the extension would follow a different route than Line 3.
-The Province of Ontario has committed to fully fund its $5.5-billion cost.
+The Government of Ontario has committed to fully fund its $5.5-billion cost.
 In February 2021, the TTC recommended closing Line 3 permanently by 2023 and replacing it with bus service until the Line 2 extension opens.
-Once Line 3 is closed, portions of its right-of-way could be converted into parkland.
+Once Line 3 was closed, portions of its right-of-way could be converted into parkland.